 What’s bad about Hyperoptic?

-- Not the cheapest - less costly fibre connections of up to 76Mb are available from providers like TalkTalk and Plusnet
+- If you don't need top speeds, less costly fibre connections are available from providers like TalkTalk and Plusnet